ProjectCleverWeb/Semantic-UI-WordPress/README.md

 This project incorperates Semantic UI into a developer theme for WordPress.
-This project also includes some of my favorite techniques for creating fast, responsive, and easy-to-maintain themes for WordPress. *Please keep in mind this theme is meant to be developed for your spcific application; and is not meant to be used "as-is."*
+This project also includes some of my favorite techniques for creating fast, responsive, and easy-to-maintain themes for WordPress. *Please keep in mind this theme is meant to be developed for your specific application; and is not meant to be used "as-is."*

 ####Download: [1.0.0-beta](https://github.com/ProjectCleverWeb/Semantic-UI-WordPress/archive/1.0.0-beta.zip)####